 While GBS affects just 1 person in 100,000, MFS is even more uncommon.
-It makes up just 1 to 5 percent of Guillain-Barré cases in the Western world.
+It makes up just of Guillain-Barré cases in the Western world.
 According to the GBS/CIDP Foundation International, most cases of MFS progress into full-fledged GBS.

 No one is entirely sure why GBS and MFS develop in response to these common illnesses.
 Some researchers speculate that the viruses may somehow change the structure of cells in the nervous system, causing the body’s immune system to recognize them as foreign and fight them off.
 When this happens, nerves can’t transmit signals well.
 The muscle weakness that’s a characteristic of both diseases can result.